Number of Kummer structures and Moduli spaces of generalized Kummer surfaces: Hodge theory: Néron-Severi, Transcendental lattice of

-associated to the lattice $\NS A)$ represents $2$: then the surface $A$ has a principal polarization, and therefore $A$ is isomorphic to its dual $\hat{A}$.
-We know that this quadric form is unique in its genus, therefore one can apply the Hasse-Minkowsky principle: if there exists a local solution for each prime and over $\RR,$ then there exists an integral (global) solution.
-Since the form is indefinite, it has a solution over $\RR.$ Let $K=\QQ_{p}$ be the $p$-adic field.
-The equation \eqref{eq:lxeq2mod6} is equivalent to
+(according to the cases) associated to the lattice $\NS A)$ represents $2$, then the surface $A$ has a principal polarization, and therefore $A$ is isomorphic to its dual $\hat{A}$.
+We know that this quadratic form is unique in its genus, therefore one can apply the Hasse-Minkowsky principle: if there exists a local solution for each prime and over $\RR,$ then there exists an integral (global) solution.
+That can be checked using \cite[Chapitre 4]{Serre}.
+We leave it to the reader; a complete proof may be found on arXiv version 1 of this paper.